-For a critique of the famous paper upon which this testimony was based, see:
+For a critique of the famous paper upon which this testimony was based (but which was yet to be published, at the time of his testimony), see:

 T R A N S C R I P T

 On June 23, 1988, James Hansen of the NASA Goddard Space Institute gave testimony to the U.S. Senate Committee on Energy and Natural Resources.

 Mr. Chairman and committee members, thank you for the opportunity to present the results of my research on the greenhouse effect which has been carried out with my colleagues at the NASA Goddard Institute for Space Studies.

 I would like to draw three main conclusions.
 Number one, the earth is warmer in 1988 than at any time in the history of instrumental measurements.
 Number two, the global warming is now large enough that we can ascribe with a high degree of confidence a cause and effect relationship to the greenhouse effect.
 And number three, our computer climate simulations indicate that the greenhouse effect is already large enough to begin to effect the probability of extreme events such as summer heat waves.